hiveot/hub.capnp/README.md

 ## Project Status

-Status: Alpha
+Status: Alpha, not ready for use

 A second iteration of the Hub is in progress.
-The Hub message bus is reworked to provide the Thing API itself and can be run as a WebSocket or MQTT service.
+The Hub message bus is reworked around MQTT and will also provide the Thing API.
 Plugins use this API to receive information from and control Things.
+Protocol adapters will map their protocol to this message bus internally.

 ## Audience